AngelSayani/Advanced-Registry-Forensic-Lab/lab-exercises-updated.md

 This lab provides a series of hands-on exercises and tasks to complete throughout the Registry Forensics Lab.
 These exercises are designed to reinforce your understanding of registry-based persistence techniques and forensic analysis.

+## Lab Execution Step-by-Step Guide

+Follow these detailed steps to complete the lab.
+Each step includes specific instructions on what to do and how to do it.

-## Phase 1: Environment Setup
+### Phase 1: Environment Setup

-### Exercise 1: Configure Lab Environment

-1. Run `setup.ps1` as Administrator
-2. Create three new folders under the lab directory:
-   - `Registry-based` - For registry persistence artifacts
-   - `File-based` - For file-based persistence artifacts
-   - `WMI-based` - For WMI-based persistence artifacts
-3. Configure detection sensitivity in the registry to your preferred level:
-   - Low: Fewer detections, minimal false positives
-   - Medium: Balanced approach (recommended for beginners)
-   - High: Aggressive detection, may produce false positives
-4. Enable advanced detection by changing the registry value

-**Learning Objective:** Understand how configuration settings in a security tool affect detection capabilities.
+1. **Download and Extract Lab Files**
+   - Create a folder named "RegistryForensicsLab" on your desktop
+   - Download all lab files to this folder
+   - Make sure all files have .ps1 extension (except README.md and LAB_EXERCISES.md)

+2. **Open PowerShell as Administrator**
+   - Right-click on the Start menu
+   - Select "Windows PowerShell (Admin)"
+   - When the UAC prompt appears, click "Yes"

+3. **Navigate to Lab Directory**
+   - Type: `cd "C:\Registry Forensics Lab"`
+   - Press Enter

+4. **Set PowerShell Execution Policy**
+   - Type: `Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process`
+   - Press Enter
+   - Type "A" when prompted to confirm

+5. **Run the Setup Script**
+   - Type: `.\setup.ps1`
+   - Press Enter
+   - The script will automatically set up the lab environment

-## Phase 2: Cloud Infrastructure Review
+### Phase 2: Cloud Infrastructure Review

-### Exercise 2: Review Cloud Deployment Option

-Before proceeding to create artifacts, review the Terraform files in the `terraform/` directory to understand how this lab could be deployed in a cloud environment.

-1. Open and review the following files:
+6. **Review the Terraform Files**
+   - Open the `terraform` folder in your lab directory
+   - Open each of these files in a text editor (like Notepad++ or VS Code):
-   - `terraform/main.tf` - Main infrastructure definition
+     - `main.tf` - Main infrastructure definition, review the AWS resources being deployed
-   - `terraform/variables.tf` - Configuration variables
+     - `variables.tf` - Configuration variables, look at the configuration variables
-   - `terraform/security.tf` - Security settings
+     - `security.tf` -  Security settings, examine the security settings carefully
-   - `terraform/outputs.tf` - Outputs and connection information
+     - `outputs.tf` - Outputs and connection information, understand what information is provided after deployment

+7. **Create Review Answers**
-2. Create a file named `terraform/review_answers.txt` and answer the following questions:
+   - Create a new text file: `terraform/review_answers.txt`
+   - Answer these specific questions in the file:
      - What EC2 instance type is being used for the lab workstation?
      - What security risks can you identify in the security.tf file?
      - How would you improve the security of this cloud deployment?
      - Why would a cloud deployment be useful for this type of lab?
      - What additional AWS services could enhance security monitoring?
+   - Save the file

+8. **Verify Terraform Review Completion**
-3. Run this PowerShell command to verify your completion of this task:
+   - Run this PowerShell command to verify:
    ```powershell
    if (Test-Path "./terraform/review_answers.txt") {
      Write-Host "Cloud infrastructure review completed!" -ForegroundColor Green